 20 }

 The changes we made to the above code were relatively small - but powerful.
 Now the Page_Load function doesn’t know where the connection string comes from.
 We could easily change the ConnectionInfo property to retrieve the string from a different source without modifying any other code in the application.
 We also no longer have to remember the key string and hard code the string at various points in the application.
 Instead, we can utilize Visual Studio Intellisense when accessing the Configuration class to find the setting we need.
 The key value only appears once – inside the ConnectionInfo property – so we could again change the key name in the web.config and have only one line of code to update.
+Of course this approach only works if all of the code in the application goes to the Configuration class instead of directly to web.config to retrieve settings.
+For each appSetting entry added to web.config we would add a corresponding property to the Configuration class.

 Another advantage to this approach becomes apparent if we have an application setting that is not a string, but a date, integer, or other primitive type.
 In this case we could have the corresponding Configuration property parse the string from the web.config file and return the appropriate type.